sheatsley/sheatsley/README.md

-I am a Ph.D. student in the [Department of Computer Sciences](https://www.cs.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).
+I am a Ph.D. candidate in the [Department of Computer Sciences](https://www.cs.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).
 I am member of [MadS&P](https://madsp.cs.wisc.edu) and advised by [Prof. Patrick